deepanshs/mrsimulator/docs/user_guide/method/method.rst

 "first channel".
 Recall that the ``channels`` attribute of the Method object holds an ordered list of isotope strings.
 This list's first, second, and third isotopes are associated with ``ch1``, ``ch2``, and ``ch3``, respectively.
-Currently, **mrsimulator** only supports up to three channels, although this may be increased in future versions.
+Currently, **MRSimulator** only supports up to three channels, although this may be increased in future versions.

 The TransitionQuery object goes into a list in the